 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the civil eng degree levels they offer.

 University of Minnesota - Twin Cities is one of the best schools in the country for getting a degree in civil engineering.
-Located in the city of Minneapolis, UMN Twin Cities is a public university with a fairly large student population.
-A Best Colleges rank of #51 out of 2,217 schools nationwide means UMN Twin Cities is a great university overall.
+Located in the large city of Minneapolis, UMN Twin Cities is a public university with a fairly large student population.
+A Best Colleges rank of #51 out of 2,217 colleges nationwide means UMN Twin Cities is a great university overall.

 Any student pursuing a degree in civil engineering has to check out University of Minnesota - Duluth.
-UMN Duluth is a medium-sized public university located in the city of Duluth.
+UMN Duluth is a moderately-sized public university located in the city of Duluth.
 This university ranks 9th out of 52 schools for overall quality in the state of Minnesota.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.